Skip to Main Content

 Sample sentence for Website citation: The Bio page on Ibram X. Kendi's website details his impressive academic publication record and provides insight into his personal life.

-Follow Notes and Bibliography examples only if item is used frequently or the source is examined extensively
+Follow the Notes and Bibliography examples only if item is used frequently or the source is examined extensively.

 Note